acumos/system-integration/docs/z2a/start-here.rst

 What is `z2a`?
 --------------

-`Zero-to-Acumos` (`z2a`) is a collection of Linux shell scripts that have been assembled to perform a simple set of tasks:  install and (where possible) configure Acumos on a Kubernetes (k8s) cluster.
+`Zero-to-Acumos` (`z2a`) is a modular collection of Linux shell scripts that have been assembled to perform a simple set of tasks:  install and (where possible) configure Acumos on a Kubernetes (k8s) cluster.

 `z2a` is composed of two (2) distinct process flows; Flow-1 and Flow-2.
 In
 each flow scenario, installation of additional Acumos plugins is optional